-Quercus Page: All lecture slides, video recordings, quizzes/tests/assignments, and other course materials will be posted on Quercus under Modules.
+Quercus Page: All lecture slides, assignments, class activities and other course materials will be posted on Quercus under Modules.
 Course materials provided on Quercus are for the use of students currently enrolled in this course only.
 Distributing course materials to anyone outside of the course is considered unauthorized use.

-Assignments: Assignments will be submitted through Crowdmark.
+Assignments/Class activities: Answers for Assignments/Class activities must be submitted on Crowdmark.

-- Assignments must be submitted on Crowdmark.
-Assignments submitted in other ways (e.g. over email) will not be accepted.
-There are no make-up assignments. - A penalty of 5% for every hour will be provided for a late assignment.
-For example, if an assignment submitted 10 minutes after the due date and time, there would be a penalty of 5% on the assignment grade (i.e. $90\% \rightarrow 85\%$). - Students should upload each question of the assignment on the appropriate section of Crowd-mark by 1700 (5:00pm) on their respective due dates.
+- Assignments or class activities submitted in other ways (e.g. over email) will not be accepted.
+There are no make-up assignments/class activities. - A penalty of 5% for every hour will be provided for a late assignment.
+For example, if an assignment submitted 10 minutes after the due date and time, there would be a penalty of 5% on the assignment grade (i.e. $90\% \rightarrow 85.5\%$ ).

+Assignments: Students must upload each question of an assignment on the appropriate section of Crowdmark by 5:00pm on their respective due dates.

 Class activities: Marks will be assigned for class activities.
-You should submit your works for class activities on Crowdmark before 9pm on that day of class.
-The instructions will be given on Crowdmark for each week.
+You must submit your works for class activities on Crowdmark.
+The instructions that includes deadlines will be provided on Crowdmark for each week.